-5. CABS (Cards that Affect the Board Strategy)
+5. CABS (Cards that Affect the Board State)

 On episode 296 of Limited Resources – A Fundamental Approach to Limited, hosts Marshall Sutcliffe and LSV give excellent insight into a number of topics, including building CABS decks.
-The acronym stands for “Cards that Affect the Board Strategy,” but my brain has internalized it as “Cards that Affect the Board State” which works just as well for me.
 An overarching theme of CABS and the fundamental Limited Resources approach is that it allows you to build functional decks with a good chance to win games almost every time you finish a draft.
 This approach isn’t very exciting.
 In fact, a lot of “correct” draft choices are incredibly safe and boring.
 But here’s the thing: you get to make interesting decisions in almost every game you play.
 That’s exciting.
 You get to win more games and draft more decks.
 That’s exciting!
 Be boring during the draft and deckbuilding.
 Have your fun while you’re making more meaningful choices and winning games more often.